 Every drop of water is precious.
 Drink your fill from our drinking water taps – remember to bring a reusable water bottle!

 Turn off taps, rinse off in the moana and the lagoon and please be dope, use no soap - look after the creatures that live here, no shampoo and especially no products with micro beads!

 He aha te mea nui ō te ao?
 He tangata, he tangata, he tangata.

 What is the most important thing in the world?
 It is the people, the people, the people.

-Be a good Splorer - Help others; look out for and love each other; be part of the solution.
+Be a kind Splorer - help others, look out for and love each other, be part of the solution.

-We also send a big shout out to other festivals that are trying to make the space more exciting, innovative and trailblazing.
-We love the work of Shambala, Luminate and Boom - and local resource heroes like Beyond the Bin and Whaingaroa’s Xtreme Zero Waste.
+We also send a big shout out to other festivals who are walking along side us, and inspiring us with their exciting, innovative and trailblazing events.
+We love the work of Shambala, Luminate and Boom.

 Spotted a campsite in desperate need of a clean?
 Messy neighbours?
 Help your fellow Splorers to get sorted - lead by example.
 Or let one of our team members know and we’ll come and muck in.